Vin-Jex/github-battle/README.md

+# GitHub Repo Battle

-- <h4>GitHub-repo-battle is a project 🔭 that compares two github users and determine the productivity of each user and returns a winner 🏆 and a loser based on their followers, following, stars, folk, commit, and repo.</h4>
+GitHub Repo Battle is a project 🔭 that compares two github users and determine the productivity of each user and returns a winner 🏆 and a loser based on their followers, following, stars, folk, commit, and repo.

 ## Live Demonstration